Benzodiazepine addiction treatment is only necessary for those with both a physical and a psychological dependence.

 How Benzodiazepines Work

-The Center for Substance Abuse Research at the University of Maryland (CESAR) reports that benzodiazepines enhance the activity of a neurotransmitter in the brain called gamma-aminobutyric acid (GABA).
+The National Institute on Drug Abuse (CESAR) reports that benzodiazepines enhance the activity of a neurotransmitter in the brain called gamma-aminobutyric acid (GABA).
 This has the effect of slowing down the nerve impulses throughout the body, allowing the individual to relax and feel more calm.

 Depending on the type of benzodiazepine used and the dosage, this effect may occur more or less rapidly.
 Short-acting benzos are processed out of the body more rapidly than long-acting benzos, making them somewhat safer for use.
 Because long-acting benzos remain in the body longer, they can accumulate with regular use and ultimately become overwhelming to the user, especially if the person also drinks alcohol or uses other drugs.